Sensitivity of urban drainage models to the spatial-temporal resolution of rainfall inputs

 J. Van Assel (Aquafin NV)

-S Kroll (Aquafin NV)
+S. Kroll (Aquafin NV)

-D. Murla-Tuyls (Katholieke Universiteit Leuven)
+D. Murlà-Tuyls (Katholieke Universiteit Leuven)

-G. Bruni (TU Delft - Sanitary Engineering)
+G. Bruni (TU Delft - Civil Engineering & Geosciences)

 A. Ichiba (UPE)

-Elena Cristiano (TU Delft - Sanitary Engineering)
+E. Cristiano (TU Delft - Civil Engineering & Geosciences)

-D Schertzer (UPE)
+D. Schertzer (UPE)

 I. Tchiguirin-Skaia (UPE)

-Christian Onof (Imperial College London)
+C. Onof (Imperial College London)

 P. Willems (Katholieke Universiteit Leuven)